“You know what you need to do.

 I work with parts of you that learned to stay quiet, incapable, or “good”.

-We meet them with undestanding, not pressure.
+We meet them with understanding, not pressure.
+And we help them.

 This is not about becoming more confident on the outside.